To learn more about cognitive distraction in drivers and how you can help visit http://www.distraction.gov

 Ever heard yourself say “That came out of nowhere,” while you were driving?
 Most likely, you were having difficulty with information processing.
 This distraction is associated with verbal engagement–listening for comprehension, composing responses, and thinking through a problem–which uses sections of the brain responsible for abstract thinking.

 A 2008 MRI study by Carnegie Mellon University illustrated the cognitive changes caused by verbal engagement by asking subjects to comprehend spoken sentences.
 Results showed activity in the parietal lobe— the critical portion that aid depth perception and spatial awareness—dropped by 37 percent.

 What does this condition look like behind the wheel?
 The studies on multitasking while driving frequently refer to “inattention blindness,” where drivers lack awareness of new objects entering their field of vision.
 In other words, they might “see” bikers, stop signs, and even traffic signals, but not know they’re there.
-Additionally, these drivers experience “tunnel vision,” meaning they hyper-focus on the road directly in front of them.
-Unfortunately, interruptions—including merging traffic and pedestrians—tend to come from the periphery.
+Additionally, these drivers experience “tunnel vision,” meaning they hyperfocus on the road directly in front of them.
+Unfortunately, interruptions—including merging traffic and pedestrians, or construction zones signified by traffic cones—tend to come from the periphery.
 Drivers talking on the phone, according to the studies, have up to a 10 percent reduction in reaction time and are more likely swerve into the next lane without realizing it.